tristanlukens/treelink/README.md

-# instagram_linktree
+# treelink

-Why use linkt.ree when you can use markdown and jekyll?
+Why use linkt.ree when you can use markdown?